codexgigassys/daas/README.md

     # ...
 ```

-We commented everything on the above example except the part related to flash decompiler.
+We commented everything on the above example except the part related to flash decompiler to show only the most relevant section: flash_worker.

-To add your own decompiler, you will need to add another section on docker-compose.yml.
+To add your own decompiler, you will need to add another section on *docker-compose.yml*.
 Here is a template:
 ```
   your_decompiler_worker: